 General and administrative expenses consist primarily of personnel costs, including base pay, bonuses, benefits, and share based compensation, and fees for professional services.
 Professional services principally consist of external legal, audit, and tax services.
-In the short term, we expect general and administrative expenses to increase in absolute dollars due to the anticipated growth of our business.
-However, in the long term, we anticipate general and administrative expenses as a percentage of revenue to decrease over time, if and as we are able to increase revenue.
+We anticipate general and administrative expenses as a percentage of revenue to decrease over time, if and as we are able to increase revenue.